Akebia Therapeutics Inc. (AKBA) Shares Down Despite Recent Market Volatility

 Mizuho gave a rating of “Neutral” to AKBA, setting the target price at $2 in the report published on March 31st of the previous year.

-During the last 5 trading sessions, AKBA fell by -20.55%, which changed the moving average for the period of 200-days by +71.61% in comparison to the 20-day moving average, which settled at $0.8115.
-In addition, Akebia Therapeutics Inc. saw 10.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AKBA rose by +0.63%, which changed the moving average for the period of 200-days by +48.87% in comparison to the 20-day moving average, which settled at $0.7905.
+In addition, Akebia Therapeutics Inc. saw 10.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading